 About Damn Arbor

-DANA NO LAST NAME, feature writer:
+DANA NO LAST NAME, senior editor:

 Dana can point to the majority of Michigan cities on her hand.
 She has lived towards the top of her right ring finger and spent most of her life in her palm, close to her thumb before moving to the mound of her thumb, roughly where Ann Arbor is.
 It's a better visual than it is a written explanation.
 Her favorite kinds of writings are haikus and craigslist missed connections, some of which she will post about.
 She spent the better part of the past ten years in some form of art school where she made ugly art about horrible things.
 She is very insecure about her comma usage.